ISISComputingGroup/ibex_developers_manual/an_introduction_to_databinding.rst

 (not strictly true - it is a bean object that is associated with the widget).
 The removePropertyChangeListener is called when the widget binding is disposed, e.g. when the GUI is closed.

 The firePropertyChange method is used to inform the listeners when the value has changed.
-Note: if oldValue and newValue are the same then the event is not raised
+Note: if oldValue and newValue are the same then the event is not raised.

 The Person class is the class that is going to be used as the model the UI binds to.
 Add the following code: